 Kirk: The sound of a machine gun bolt being pulled back.

 - Drives Like Crazy: Kirk is an awesome Starship Captain, but a lousy driver.

 - Giving Radio to the Romans: That's what started this mess!

 - Giving Up On Logic: Even Mr. Spock (gasp!) gives up logic due to the fact that he's observed that normal rules do not apply on this planet.

-- "I'd advise youse to keep dialin' Oxmyx"
+- "I would advise youse to keep dialin', Oxmyx."